sammy-boii/Progress/DSA_&_Algorithm/notes.md

 If the simple data types exceeds the opted value, then it either throwns an overflow error or the language relocates to accomodate for the change in size.

-In high level languages like Python and JS these all problems are handled by the compiler so no need to worry about it.
+In high level dynamic languages like Python and JS these all problems are handled by the compiler so no need to worry about it.

 &nbsp;